icon-project/loopchain/docs/1. specification/leader_complain.md

  * Strategy
    - leader pick strategy in round n. (normal strategy)
      - pick most picked peer in prev round.

+#### Terms (new)
+ * Height
+   - Increase after add block when consensus complete.
+ * Epoch
+   - Candidate blocks, voting and leader complaint management.
+Handles one block height.
+And after adding blocks, the new epoch starts.
+ * Round
+   - round 0 is first block generation try of each height.
+   - If leader fail to make a block, round n is to be leader complain round.
+ * Strategy
+   - leader pick strategy in round n. (normal strategy)
+     - pick most picked peer in prev round.

 #### Complain Process
   * heartbeat